-Students in both the College and NHS who are not majoring or minoring in a program offered by one of the above departments but who have taken a year long major-level sequence in one of the above departments may request approval to pursue the minor.
+Students in the College, NHS and MSB who are not majoring or minoring in a program offered by one of the above departments but who have fulfilled the STIA science fundamentals requirement may request approval to pursue the minor.
 The science fundamentals prerequisite is the same as for the STIA-BSFS major:

 Students meeting this prerequisite must obtain approval to pursue the minor by submitting a written request to the appropriate Dean (see below).
 The request should articulate a rationale for the minor in relationship to the rest of the student’s program of study.
 Only students who have been approved to declare the STIA minor will be permitted to register for the required STIA gateway course (STIA 305).
 Note that AP credit, Science for All (SFA) courses and Core Pathways science courses do not meet the STIA science prerequisite.